Facts about Florida for each letter of the alphabet.

 Florida has hundreds of ISLANDS.
 Some are connected to the mainland by a bridge or causeway and some are on the U.S. Islands Directorybecause they have a ham radio.
 Pine Island is the largest island on the west coast of Florida.
 Flagler Monument Island is an artificial island.
 Sanibel Island calls itself one of the best shell collecting locations in the world.
 Dry Tortugas National Park is a 7 island archipelago and the site of a 19th century fort.

 JAZZ is popular in Florida, and there are many Jazz Clubs.
 There is a variety of music Festivals including jazz festivals throughout the state.
 The Jazz Society of Pensacola promotes jazz music.
 The Florida Orchestra offers information about concerts and educational programs.
 The Sarasota Music Festival held every summer welcomes young musicians from all over the world to study and play.
 Florida has more than 30 professional dance troupes.
 The Florida Dance Festival offers dance companies, school groups, and independent choreographers and opportunity to perform.
 St. John's River City Band is the official band of the State of Florida and the city of Jacksonville.
-The state has several Opera Companies.
+The state has many Opera Companies.

 The JUDICIAL System is the system of courts that interprets and applies the law in the name of the state.
 The state of Florida has a 4 tire court system - The Florida Supreme Court, Florida District Courts, Florida Circuit Courts, and Florida County Courts.